Snellius–Pothenot problem: The indeterminate case

 When the point P happens to be located on the same circle as A, B, C, the problem has an infinite number of solutions; the reason is that from any other point P' located on the arc of this circle the observer sees the same angles α and β as from P (inscribed angle theorem).
 Thus the solution in this case is not uniquely determined.

 The circle through ABC is known as the "danger circle", and observations made on (or very close to) this circle should be avoided.
 It is helpful to plot this circle on a map before making the observations.

 A theorem on cyclic quadrilaterals is helpful in detecting the indeterminate situation.
 The quadrilateral APBC is cyclic iff a pair of opposite angles (such as the angle at P and the angle at C) are supplementary i.e. iff $\alpha+\beta+C = k \pi, (k=1,2,\cdots)$.
 If this condition is observed the computer/spreadsheet calculations should be stopped and an error message ("indeterminate case") returned.

 Solved examples

-(Adapted form Bowser, exercise 140, page 203).
+(Adapted from Bowser, exercise 140, page 203).
 A, B, C are three objects such that AC = 435 (yards), CB = 320, and ∠C = 255.8 degrees.
 From a station P it is observed that ∠APC = 30 degrees and ∠CPB = 15 degrees.
 Find the distances of P from A, B, C. (Note that in this case the points C and P are on the same side of the line AB, a different configuration from the one shown in the figure).

 Answer: PA = 790, PB = 777, PC = 502.

 A slightly more challenging test case for a computer program uses the same data but this time with ∠CPB = 0.
 The program should return the answers 843, 1157 and 837.